Amongst the myriad property statistics available these days is one that sometimes is given too much attention if you ask me.

 As you can see, though, there were five sales lower than that figure and five sales higher.

-Usually this is because of more desirable locations within the same suburb, such as a property having water views versus one that is on a busy road with views of the service station across the street.
+Usually, this is because of more desirable locations within the same suburb, such as a property having water views I worth considerably more than if the similar property is located on a busy road, or even on a secondary main road or too near the train or with views of the service station across the street.

-As you can see, if a suburb has housing of variable quality, the median house price is not very useful because some properties are simply more valuable than others.
+As you can see, if a suburb has houses of variable quality, the median house price is not very useful because some properties are simply more valuable than others.

 If a suburb has very similar housing, such as renovated older homes on large blocks or a newer suburb where most of its housing stock was built over a few years, the median house price would be more relevant.